Patina Image To Map

 Playground

-Try it on WavespeedAI!PATINA generates seamless high-resolution PBR material maps (basecolor, normal, roughness, metalness, height) from a single image, ready for use in Unreal, Unity, Blender, and other 3D pipelines.
+Try it on WaveSpeedAI!PATINA generates seamless high-resolution PBR material maps (basecolor, normal, roughness, metalness, height) from a single image, ready for use in Unreal, Unity, Blender, and other 3D pipelines.
 Ready-to-use REST inference API, best performance, no coldstarts, affordable pricing.

 Features